 “The Treasure of La Guierce”

 Two farmers found a beautiful bronze enamelled vase in 1849 at La Guierce (3km from Pressignac right by the Lacs De Haute Charente at Lac Lavaud).
-This magnificent floral vase now sits in the Metropolitan Museum of Art in New York and would certainly back up the idea of wealth in the area.
+This magnificent floral vase (the feature image on this post) now sits in the Metropolitan Museum of Art in New York and would certainly back up the idea of wealth in the area.
 However, a replica has been made by an enameller in Limoges and this will be put on display at the Gallo-Roman Baths, Chassenon.
 La Guierce is 6km South-West of Chassenon (ancient Cassinomagus), and only 2 km from the Agrippan way which linked Lyon to Saintes.
 See my map below to find La Guierce, Chassenon and the Agrippan way.

 “Gallo-Roman influence: Pressignac & La Guierce” by Richard Martin is licensed under a Creative Commons Attribution-No Derivative Works 2.0 UK: England & Wales License.

 Based on a work at https://lacroixspa.com.